marshallm94/Mastering_Software_Development_R/README.md

 * color - color of **border** of element.
 * fill - color of **fill** of element.
-* alpha - transparency of element.
+* alpha - transparency of element (takes a value between 0 and 1 - 0 being
+completely transparent and 1 being completely solid).

 **All of the above aesthetics can be passed data frame attributes to add more information to your plots**.